pointlesspun/hand-of-cards/README.md

-# hand-of-cards (v0.1)
+# hand-of-cards (v0.2)
-This is simple and limited React front-end carousel imitating a hand of cards.
-To start the app run a webserver in the directory containing the index.html file.
+This is simple and limited React front-end carousel imitating holding and browsing through a hand of cards.
+To start the app, run a webserver in the directory containing the index.html file.
 Latest demo can be found on the [github pages](https://pointlesspun.github.io/hand-of-cards/).

 <center>
     <img src="./data/screenshot.png" width="640" height="480"/>
 </center>

 ## Controls:
 * On a laptop/desktop: